nesb0t/yealink-directory-creator/readme.md

 # XML Directory Creator for Yealink & Netsapiens
 This simple script was made to automatically generate XML directories for Yealink phones that are connected to the Netsapiens platform.
 It will automatically create a directory that includes the full name and extension for each user in a domain.
 It will output a different directory for each domain.

+This script is nearly identical to my [XML Enterprise Directory Creator](https://github.com/nesb0t/yealink-enterprise-directory-creator) which generates directories for all external contacts (aka company contacts or enterprise contacts) that a company wishes to share on all phones.
+The difference is this one generates directories for all internal users only.

 # Motivation
 While Netsapiens does have a directory creator, it doesn't work how I needed it to with Yealink phones.
 Users on our previous phone system were used to having a directory on the phone that listed all internal users, and we wanted to provide that same functionality on Netsapiens.